roy20021/ONJAG/README.md

 Further details are available in the <a href="https://github.com/roy20021/ONJAG/blob/master/Thesis.pdf">thesis</a>.

-In addition, part of the thesis has been published as a paper, namely:
+In addition, part of the thesis has been accepted (now in proceeding) as a paper, namely:
 ```
 Carlini E., Dazzi P., Esposito A., Lulli A. and Ricci L..
 "Balanced Graph Partitioning with Apache Spark".